On a bond chart, I always see the terms: Yield

 -

 2Take a look at the YLD in OP's picture.
 It's not Returns / Current Price * 100.
 Else how does that zero coupon have any yield?
 That column is a YTM, Yield to maturity, which is a bit more complex, but takes the difference from today's price to face value into account.
-Mar 4, 2014 at 18:37
+Commented Mar 4, 2014 at 18:37